How to Onboard Freelancers & Independent Contractors as an Agency

 Hiring and retaining talent (especially when it’s remote and not 100% loyal to your company) can be a complicated experience for agency owners.

-Not only does it take an incredible amount of time to find good people in the first place, but if you don’t know how to onboard them the right way, it can lead to a lot of issues.
+Not only does it take an incredible amount of time to find good people in the first place, but if you don’t have a good onboarding process in place, it can lead to a lot of issues.

 Below you’ll find 3 big blunders when it comes to finding and onboarding freelancers for your agency.